gursimarsm/IP-Scanner-Tracer/README.md

 <br>

 ## IP Scanner
 Scan the IP addresses using the ipscan.sh shell script.
-It will scan all the ctive IP addresses in a network.
+It will scan all the active IP addresses in a network.
-Syntax ./ipscan.sh 192.168.99
+Syntax: $ ./ipscan.sh 192.168.99
 <br>

 ## IP Tracer